-4. evidence of a financial assurance mechanism for closure and/or post-closure care and corrective action for known releases when needed.
+c. existing facilities shall provide evidence of a financial assurance mechanism for closure and/or postclosure care and corrective action for known releases when needed.
+Proposed facilities shall acknowledge they will be required to obtain financial assurance in accordance with LAC 33:VII.1303.A.2.